-There will be a reception featuring the keynote speaker, Kathleen Thomas, and our student leaders.
-Join us at the Education Center on the Teton Science Schools campus on Sunday, November 13th, from 6-8 pm.
+There will be a reception featuring a keynote speaker and our student leaders.
+Join us at the Education Center on the Teton Science Schools campus on Sunday, November 12th, from 6-8 pm.
 This reception is open to the community!

 What is Teton County Model UN?

 “My Teton County Model UN experience can be summed up in one sentence: newfound leadership and confidence!”

 -Mercedes Dimsey, Teton County Model UN 2013 participant, Cody High School ‘16